Armand Dorville: Claims for restitution

 As of March 2021 French museums still held eighteen artworks from the Dorville collection.
-Other paintings in Dorville's collection, acquired at the Hotel de Savoy, Nice auction in 1942 are currently in American museums or in private collections.
+Other paintings, including Henri Fantin-Latour's Still Life with Roses and Fruit, acquired at the Hotel de Savoy, Nice auction in 1942, are currently in European or American museums or in private collections.

 The Louvre restituted to the Dorville family the twelve paintings purchased directly by Huyghes at the 1942 Hotel de Savoy Nice auction.
 However, according to The Art Newspaper, the official position of the French state is that the Dorville auction was not linked to Nazi persecution of Jews and that there is no reason for restitution:

 "Once again, French museums are heading to court over their refusal to restitute works of art claimed by Jewish families persecuted by the Nazis.
 On Friday, attorney Corinne Hershkovitch summoned the Musée du Louvre and Musée d'Orsay, as well as France's culture ministry and four provincial museums, demanding the restitution of 21 works from the collection of Armand Isaac Dorville.
 The state claims that the objects were not looted but sold in an estate sale after Dorville's death.

 In October 2021 Berlin’s Alte Nationalgalerie restituted the Camille Pissarro painting, "A Square in La Roche-Guyon" (1867) to the Dorville heirs, and then purchased it back from them as it was a "core holding".

+Paintings from the Dorville collection ended up in several American museums, including in the Minneaopolis Institute of Art, The Yale University Art Gallery and the Metropolitan Museum of Art in New York.

+In 2024 UNC-Chapel Hill’s Ackland Art Museum restituted the painting The Studio of Thomas Couture, (L'atelier du Maître / The Master's workshop).